 Opening the door you begin to see why this car has won virtually every award going.
 It is really well built with that styling that says British and Luxury.
 Very comfortable seats with multi-way adjustment and on our car Heating and Cooling in the front.
 Ours just has heating in the back but you can get cooling as an option.
-Indeed there are a lot of options from multi-zone climte control, driver assist (more on that later) to Heated Windscreens and not forgetting a Heads Up Display.
-Our HSE model cmae pretty fully loaded with the exception of HomeLink and adjustable ambient lighting.
+Indeed there are a lot of options from multi-zone climate control, driver assist (more on that later) to heated windscreens and not forgetting a Heads Up Display.
+Our HSE model came pretty fully loaded with the exception of HomeLink and adjustable ambient lighting.

 Driving it is like a dream.
 Handling is brilliant, acceleration is brisk and exciting.
 It is not a small car but unlike when I drove the Teslas last year it feels more suited to British roads and particularly British car parks.
 I can fit it in my garage for instance which neither the model X or S would fit.

 Build quality is great as expected.
 One thing I have really noticed is how much better the paint is than most cars I have driven lately.
 We've had an incident in the recent storm where a bit of a tree brushed the car.
 I'm pretty sure that would have scraped the paintowrk on my previous car but no sign of damage on the Jag.